-- 116. To reach our conclusion on the practical feasibility of the individual assumptions, inputs, and process, as a cross-check we consider whether the assumptions, inputs and process are practically feasible for Fonterra due to features unique to Fonterra, (which do not relate to Fonterra acting efficiently).
-In that case, the assumptions, inputs, and process may not be practically feasible for another efficient processor.
+- 124. To reach our conclusion on the practical feasibility of the individual assumptions, inputs, and process, as a cross-check we consider whether the assumptions, inputs and process are only practically feasible for Fonterra due to features unique to Fonterra.
+In that case, the assumptions, inputs, and process may not be practically feasible for another efficient processor. - 125.
 We acknowledge there is a potential risk that the individual assumptions, inputs, and process may not collectively be practically feasible.
-We undertake the following cross-checks: - 116.1 checking the assumptions, inputs and process used to determine the base milk price are internally consistent with each other; - 116.2 whether the combined assumptions adopted, inputs and process used are practically feasible;54 and
+We undertake the following cross-checks: - 125.1 checking the assumptions, inputs and process used to determine the base milk price are internally consistent with each other; - 125.2 whether the combined assumptions adopted, inputs and process used are practically feasible;62 and - 125.3 checking the overall impact on the base milk price of the assumptions, inputs and process which are not individually practically feasible or that we are unable to conclude on.63